ddnet/ddnet/README.md

 Default value is ON for Windows x86\_64 and Linux, and OFF for Windows x86 and macOS.

 * **-GNinja** <br>
 Use the Ninja build system instead of Make.
-This automatically parallizes the build and is generally faster.
+This automatically parallelizes the build and is generally faster.
 Compile with `ninja` instead of `make`.
 Install Ninja with `sudo apt install ninja-build` on Debian, `sudo pacman -S --needed ninja` on Arch Linux.

 * **-DCMAKE_CXX_LINK_FLAGS=[FLAGS]** <br>
 Custom flags to set for compiler when linking.
 With clang++ as the compiler this can be [used to link](https://github.com/rui314/mold#how-to-use) with [mold](https://github.com/rui314/mold), speeds up linking by a factor of ~10: